 VVS1 diamonds are available at most jewelers, depending on inventory and the diamond shape you’re looking for.
 Reliable online vendors like Blue Nile and James Allen offer high-quality imagery of all diamonds so you can review them up-close before purchase.
 James Allen and Blue Nile are more affordable because their overhead costs are low.
 They both carry a large selection of high-quality diamonds and engagement rings.

 You can find VVS1 diamonds in all shapes and carat weights.
 Here are a few examples of VVS1 diamonds that are well-cut.

 The most important aspect when considering Diamond Clarity is finding a diamond that’s eye-clean.
 While VVS1 diamonds are always eye-clean, you can find eye-clean stones in lower clarity grades for much lower prices.
-For instance, this VVS1 1.4 carat H color diamond costs $10,290, while this VS1 1.4 carat H color costs $9.080.
+For instance, this VVS1 1.4 carat H color diamond from James Allen costs $10,290, while this VS1 1.4 carat H color costs $9.080.
 The VVS1 Diamond costs $1,210 more than the VS1 Diamond.
 Choosing the VS1 clarity gets you the same result as far as beauty, but costs a whole lot less.
 You’re better off putting your budget toward the most important diamond feature: Cut quality.
 Cut dictates a diamond’s beauty and brilliance more than any other characteristic.